 As with the XBR900E I recently reviewed, motion handling was also very good on the XBR930E.
-While viewing the same test footage of a basketball came shot in 4K, the games fast paced action revealed very smooth and artifact free images.
+While viewing the same test footage of a basketball game shot in 4K, the game’s fast-paced action revealed very smooth and artifact-free images.

 Motion judder wasn’t a problem either while watching my demo 24p movie clips.
 However, this can be an issue when watching movies from cable TV sources that have 60p/60i signals.
 In this case, set the TVs ‘Motionflow’ to ‘True Cinema’ and set ‘Cinemotion’ to ‘High’ to help eliminate judder.

 Side angle viewing revealed the typical color saturation and contrast loss when viewing this TV from wide angles.
 This is always something to consider if you will use this TV in a setup with room seating placed at wide angles from the screen.